Fortress-Wars/FortressWars-Wiki/docs/technical_documentation/Gamerules.md

 The gamerule system allows server administrators to configure predefined rules for desired gameplay.
 Using gamerules, administrators can control enabled kits enabled, disabled kits, the default kit, and kit data.

-The Fortress Wars plugin initializes 3 YAML files located in the plugin's /gamerule/ directory: `default.yml`, `example.yml`, and `tournament.yml`.
+The Fortress Wars plugin initializes 3 YAML files in the plugin's /gamerule/ directory: `default.yml`, `example.yml`, and `tournament.yml`.
 The default.yml file is used for the default gamerule.
-If this default gamerule is unable to be parsed, the plugin fallbacks to the plugin's hardcoded version of it.
-If any other gamerule configuration files can't be parsed, then they are not loaded.
+The plugin fallbacks to a hardcoded default if this default gamerule can’t be parsed, t.
+If any other gamerule configuration files can't be parsed, they are not loaded.
 Parsing errors are logged in the console.

 ---